eric-unc/psil/README.md

 # Psil
 **Psil** is a Lisp-like programming language implemented in Rust.
-Currently a work-in-progress.
+It's currently a work-in-progress, although basic functionality works.

 [Limp](https://github.com/eric-unc/limp) was the prototype for Psil and uses code from it.